fallen-icarus/p2p-wallet/README.md

 > [!IMPORTANT]
 > If you are using Trezor, you will need to have [trezor-suite](https://trezor.io/trezor-suite)
 > installed **and open in the background** whenever you wish to use your trezor hardware wallet.
+In
+> order to run trezor-suite on Linux, you will need to install libfuse2 with `sudo apt install
-> Alternatively, you can set up trezor-bridge by following these
+> libfuse2`.
+Alternatively, you can set up trezor-bridge by following these
 > [instructions](https://github.com/gitmachtl/scripts/tree/master/cardano/mainnet#how-to-prepare-your-system-before-using-a-hardware-wallet).

 If things are set up correctly, you should be able to test your hardware wallet's connection with: